 - If you have occupational health professionals, ask them to stay current on best practices for trauma treatment and to share their knowledge when employees exposed to trauma seek their help.

-- Provide emotional intelligence training for all employees with a special emphasis on those who manage and support others.
+- Provide emotional intelligence training for all employees, with a special emphasis on those who manage and support others.
+You can use the free Emotional intelligence self-assessment tool to help improve self-awareness, social awareness, self-management and relationship management.

 - Where possible, incorporate intentional downtime in project planning after the completion of a challenging or intense project.
 This allows the employee time to recover their resilience and coping strategies while limiting the duration of exposure to high stress.
 Without this downtime, employees may be less able to cope well if trauma occurs.